JROB774/tein-editor/README.md

 A version of Visual Studio with C++17 support is required.
 To build the editor run the `build\win32\build.bat` script.
 To modify build parameters and flags open the `build\win32\config.bat` script and tweak the values to change how the editor is built (e.g. release or debug mode, 32-bit or 64-bit).

-### MacOS

-The build script `build\osx\build.sh` is available for compiling on MacOS.
-However, a full build process and support for this platform has not been fully implemented in the editor, and therefore the program cannot be expected to work as intended due to some missing platform-specific features.

 ## License

 The project's code is available under the **[MIT License](https://github.com/JROB774/tein-editor/blob/master/LICENSE)**.